nuxtifyts/php-dto/docs/PropertyAttributes.md

 In order to provide more functionality to your DTOs, you can use the following attributes:
 - [Computed](#Computed) - To define a property that is computed from other properties.
 - [Aliases](#Aliases) - To define aliases for a property.
+- [DefaultsUsing](#DefaultsUsing) - To define a default value for a property using a fallback resolver.
 - [CipherTarget](#CipherTarget) - To define a property that should be encrypted/decrypted.

 Computed